RubixML/ML/docs/embedders/t-sne.md

 # t-SNE
 *T-distributed Stochastic Neighbor Embedding* is a two-stage non-linear manifold learning algorithm based on batch Gradient Descent that seeks to maintain the distances between samples in low dimensional space.
 During the first stage (*early exaggeration*) the distances are exaggerated to encourage more pronounced clusters.
 Since the t-SNE cost function (KL Divergence) has a rough gradient, additional momentum is employed to help escape bad local minima.

+> **Note:** T-SNE is implemented using the *exact* method which scales quadratically in the number of samples.
+Therefore, it is recommended to subsample datasets larger than a few thousand samples.

 **Interfaces:** [Verbose](../verbose.md)

 **Data Type Compatibility:** Continuous